ljdursi/dursi-blog/_drafts/julia-vs-chapel.md

 has only a handful, and complex issues like performance can take a very long time to get solved.

-**The 800lb Pythonic Gorilla**
+**The 800lb pythonic gorilla**
 : Python is enormously popular in scientific and data-science type applications, has huge installed base and number of packages, and with [numpy](http://www.numpy.org) and [numba](http://numba.pydata.org) can be quite fast.
-With the scientific computing community now grudgingly starting to move to Python 3, and Python 3.5+ now supporting [type annotations](https://docs.python.org/3/library/typing.html), I think there'd be now be a quite real concern that Python would get Julia-fast (or close enough) before Julia got Python-big.
+The scientific computing community is now grudgingly starting to move to Python 3, and with Python 3.5+ supporting [type annotations](https://docs.python.org/3/library/typing.html), I think there'd start to be a quite real concern that Python would get Julia-fast (or close enough) before Julia got Python-big.
 The fact that some of Julia's nicest features like notebook support and coolest new projects like [Dagger](https://github.com/JuliaParallel/Dagger.jl) rely on